snailuu/kuku-backend/README.md

 ## License

-spring-boot-plus is under the MIT-License.
+kuku is under the MIT-License.
 See the [LICENSE](https://gitee.com/snailuu/spring-boot-plus/blob/master/LICENSE) file for details.